dagbeme1/atlas-machine_learning/pipeline/README.md

-This is a readme for this a function def flip_image(image): that flips an image horizontally
+This is a readme for the atlas machine learning